 Streams afford a variety of habitats, from noisy cascades to quiet pools, from smooth, straight runs to rough, rocky riffles.
 Continue reading Stream Life – Background

 FOCUS: Water in a stream rushes, splashes, tumbles, or flows smoothly, creating different conditions and homes for a variety of organisms.
 In spite of the challenges of life in moving water, the streambed teams with insects.
 Many feed on plant and animal debris, helping to break down organic material that falls into the water, and they in turn provide a rich source of food for fish, birds, salamanders, and other stream inhabitants.

 Objective: To begin to explore and ask questions about stream life.

-Outside near a stream, take a minute to stop, listen, and look.
+Standing near a stream, take a minute to stop, listen, and look.
 Ask children what they notice and wonder about the stream and what animals might live in it.

 Objective: To look for evidence of insects or other small creatures living underwater in a stream.

 Ask the children how we could find out what kinds of stream creatures live in our stream.
 We could look for them in the places where they normally live underwater in a stream, noticing how many different kinds we find.
 Three good ways to do this are: Continue reading Stream Life – Activities

 The Net Result